Lisa Masserova

 USA

 I am a Carnegie Bosch postdoctoral fellow at Carnegie Mellon University hosted by Elaine Shi.
 Previously, I completed my PhD at Carnegie Mellon under the advisement of Bryan Parno and Vipul Goyal.
-I am broadly interested in applied cryptography, MPC, blockchains, the intersection of crypto x AI, and I enjoy working on problems that help society.
+I am broadly interested in applied cryptography, especially MPC, blockchains, and the intersection of crypto x AI.
+I particularly enjoy working on problems that help society.

 Before joining CMU, I received my Bachelor degrees in CS and Mathematics, as well as a Master’s degree in CS from Karlsruhe Institute of Technology.